nabilbouab/nabilbouab.github.io/_posts/2019-08-12-https-nginx.md

 # Architecture

-Now that we understand the motivation behing HTTPS, and what is NGINX, let me present the high level architecture of what we are going to build throughout this tutorial.
+Now that we understand the motivation behind HTTPS, and what is NGINX, let me present the high level architecture of what we are going to build throughout this tutorial.

 ![High level architecture diagram](/assets/nginx-https.png)